developer-zebra/developer-zebra-site/src/ppc/1-0/guide/setup/index.md

 		server.ssl.key-store:<ssl_certificate.pfx>
 		server.ssl.key-store-password:<password>

+		# export data
+		data.export.Path=<C:\\ppcData\\>

 	Replace all values in the angled brackets <> to the appropriate value or string and remove the brackets.

+	The "export data" section specifies the file path for data to be exported from an automatic data backup or [manual report export](../mgmt).
+Only the hard drive letter is configurable, ie. D:\\ppcData\\, and write permissions are required for the specified hard drive.
+A monthly data backup is automatically generated on a daily basis starting one month after install.
+Historical data is accumulated for the month and exported in .CSV format.

-If it exists, remove the hashtag to uncomment out the password line.
+	In the "SSL certificates" section, if a hashtag exists in the password line, it must be removed to uncomment out the password line.
 Enter in the appropriate SSL password following the colon.

 	Note: If port 8080 is not available on the server, any other available port can be used in replacement.
 Some network policies might block incoming and outgoing ports - it is required to open the configured ports in the network firewall as described in the next section “Open inbound/outbound ports on the firewall”